masui/EpisoPass-vps/README.md

 If you provide many Q-A pairs and a long seed string, you can generate a long strong password based only on the seed string and your episodic memories.
-If your memories are not know to anybody else and the number of Q-A pairs are large enough, there's little chance for attackers to get your password even when the seed string and the Q-A pairs are
+If your memories are not known to anybody else and the number of Q-A pairs are large enough, there's little chance for attackers to get your password even when the seed string and the Q-A pairs are